-Such a strategy used to be based on the 3-2-1 backup rule, broken down this way: keep at least three copies of your data, store two backup copies on different storage media, and make sure one of them is stored offsite.
+To that end, most of us involved with IT are familiar with the 3-2-1 backup rule.
+It breaks down like this: keep at least 3 copies of your data, store 2 copies on different storage media, and make sure 1 of them is stored offsite.

-Another reason that the 3-2-2 or 3-2-3 rules provide stronger protection is that, while you may believe you’ll never get hit by a natural disaster like a hurricane (for example, because your home operation is in Minnesota), you might experience a fire, flood, theft, voltage surges or malicious attacks from cybercriminals.
-It’s estimated that 43 percent of all cyberattacks are aimed at small businesses, and in most cases, it takes at least six months for a business to detect a data breach.
+Another reason that the 3-2-2 rule is important is that, while you may believe you’ll never get hit by a natural disaster like a hurricane, you might experience a fire, flood, theft, voltage surges, or malicious attacks from cybercriminals that puts your data at risk no matter where it is stored.
+Replicating your data offsite and to the cloud helps mitigate that risk.

-It used to be that if an organization wanted to plan for disaster, that meant devoting time and resources to planning and testing data recovery at an offsite location.
-But with the cloud now offering security and data protection, organizations don’t need to devote as much time and money since such services can work easily with onsite infrastructures.
+At one time planning for disaster meant devoting time and resources to setting up and testing data recovery at an offsite location.
+But with the cloud now offering security and data protection you don’t need to devote as much time and money because cloud services now work easily with onsite infrastructures.

 In today’s data threat landscape, it’s not a matter of if, but when disaster will strike an organization.
 Whether it’s Mother Nature unleashing a natural disaster or cybercriminals wreaking havoc on your data, no organization can afford to wait until after a problem exists to take action.